Bus Service in Fiji

 When the ticket master comes around the bus, to check your tickets or swipe your E-Ticketing Card, he will provide you with a receipt similar to the ones you get at the checkout at a supermarket.
 DO NOT DISCARD.
 If for example, you are travelling from Nadi International Airport to Pacific Harbour along the Coral Coast, sometimes the ticket master who services you with the initial receipt will change shift, and a new member of the team will get on.
 He will then proceed to march up and down the coach asking for your receipt, which he will sign and hand back.
 You may think FINALLY I can dispose of this but you would be wrong.
 When you disembark from the coach the Coach Driver will usually ask for the receipt.
 At that point, I can assure you, it’s better to have it in your possession.

 All heavy luggage is stored in the large, dust free luggage compartments at the bottom of the coaches.
-Thus if your headed to the Airport Arrival area you can rest assured the driver or assistant will store your gear securely, in the right bay, for easy disembarkation.
+Thus if your headed to the airport arrival area you can rest assured the driver or assistant will store your gear securely, in the right bay, for easy disembarkation.
 There are also overhead compartments for hand luggage on the coach.
 If you observe your luggage being stored next to a bundle of dalo (or taro, an important staple food crops in Fiji) do not be concerned.
-Many locals from the countryside travel to sell their goods at the local markets in Nadi, Lautoka and Suva.
+Many locals from the countryside use bus service in Fiji as a mode of transporting crops and other goods to local markets.

-Note that restrooms are not available on coaches.
+One thing that passengers should note about bus service in Fiji is that restrooms are not available on coaches or conventional buses.
 Along the Queens Road, the Coach stops in Sigatoka for 15 minutes, so you can purchase a snack and frequent the public toilets, located next to the market.
 Be back within 15 minutes.
 The ticket master does his best to count heads but there are no guarantees.

 The coaches travelling the Kings Road stop at Rakiraki, before heading down to Nausori.